Please ensure Javascript is enabled for purposes of website accessibility

 • There are also stand alone shop display units within the foyer, with space between them for a wheelchair or pushchair.

-• The induction hearing loop at the Info Desk services this area.
+• The induction hearing loop at the welcome desk services the shop area.

 • The shop accepts both card and cash payments.